 Make sure there’s enough natural light and ventilation for everyone.

-Don’t forget to make sure that your office design includes plenty of natural light and ventilation.
+Don’t forget to make sure that your office space planning includes plenty of natural light and ventilation.
 This is especially important if you have a lot of employees who work in the same area or share common spaces together.

 In fact, one study found that employees with access to natural lighting were 32% more productive than those without it!
 Additionally, employees who worked in an environment with natural light and ventilation were less likely to get sick.
 This is why it’s a good idea for you to have windows on two sides of the office if possible so that employees can enjoy some type of outside view while they work, even during those colder months when there isn’t much greenery left out there!